Renault: Interwar years (1919–1938)

 Louis Renault enlarged Renault's scope after 1918, producing agricultural and industrial machinery.
 The war from 1914 until 1918 led to many new products.
 The first Renault tractor, the Type GP was produced between 1919 and 1930.
 It was based on the FT tank.
 Renault struggled to compete with the increasingly popular small, affordable "people's cars," while problems with the United States stock market and the workforce slowed the company's growth.
 Renault also had to find a way to distribute its vehicles more efficiently.
-In 1920, Louis signed one of its first distribution contracts with Gustave Gueudet, an entrepreneur from Amiens, France which they still maintain a relationship.
+In 1920, Louis signed one of its first distribution contracts with Gustave Gueudet, an entrepreneur from Amiens, France.

 The pre-First World War cars had a distinctive front shape caused by positioning the radiator behind the engine to give a so-called "coal scuttle" bonnet.
 This continued through the 1920s.
 Only in 1930 did all models place the radiator at the front.
 The bonnet badge changed from circular to the familiar and continuing diamond shape in 1925.
 The practice of installing the radiator behind the engine against the firewall continued during the 1950s and 1960s on vehicles where the engine was installed longitudinally in the rear of the vehicle.

-Renault introduced new models at the Paris Motor Show that was held in September or October of the year.
+Renault introduced new models at the Paris Motor Show, which was held in September or October of the year.
 This led to confusion about model years.
 For example, a "1927" model was mostly produced in 1928.

-Renault cars during this time period had two model lines; the economy four-cylinder engine models that in the 1930s became the suffix "Quatre" and the luxury six-cylinder models that were initially sold with the suffix "-six" that later became the suffix "Stella".
+Renault cars during this time period had two model lines; the economy four-cylinder engine models that in the 1930s had the suffix "Quatre" and the luxury six-cylinder models that were sold with the suffix "-six", later becoming "Stella."
 For example, in 1928, when Renault produced 45,809 cars, its seven models started with a 6CV, a 10CV, the Monasix, 15CV, the Vivasix, the 18/22CV and the 40CV.
 Renault offered eight body styles.
 The longer rolling chassis were available to coachbuilders.
 The smaller were the most popular while the least produced was the 18/24CV.
 The most expensive body style in each range was the closed car.
 Roadsters and tourers (torpedoes) were the cheapest.